blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 There are three concrete types of the dewarp policies available:

 - `FixedDewarpPolicy`:
-    - defines exact height of the dewarped image in pixels
+    - defines the exact height of the dewarped image in pixels
+    - **usually the best policy for processor groups that use a legacy OCR engine**
 - `DPIBasedDewarpPolicy`:
     - defines the desired DPI (*Dots Per Inch*)
-    - height of the dewarped image will be calculated based on the actual physical size of the document provided by the used detector and choosen DPI
+    - the height of the dewarped image will be calculated based on the actual physical size of the document provided by the used detector and chosen DPI
     - **usually the best policy for processor groups that prepare location's raw image for output**
 - `NoUpScalingDewarpPolicy`:
-    - defines maximal allowed height of the dewarped image in pixels
+    - defines the maximum allowed height of the dewarped image in pixels
-    - height of the dewarped image will be calculated in a way that no part of the image will be up-scaled
+    - the height of the dewarped image will be calculated in a way that no part of the image will be up-scaled
-    - if height of the resulting image is larger than maximal allowed, then maximal allowed height will be used as actual height, which effectively scales down the image
+    - if the height of the resulting image is larger than maximum allowed, then the maximum allowed height will be used as actual height, which effectively scales down the image
     - **usually the best policy for processors that use neural networks, for example DEEP OCR, hologram detection or NN-based classification**

 ### 3) Processing locations of interest

 When the chunk of the image which represents the location of interest from the scanned document is prepared, all processors from the associated group are executed to extract data.

 > `Processor` is an object that can perform recognition of the image.
-It is similar to `Recognizer`, but it is not stand-alone. `Processor` must be used within some `Recognizer` that supports processors, like it is the case with the templating API recognizers.
+It is similar to `Recognizer`, but it is not stand-alone. `Processor` must be used within some `Recognizer` that supports processors like it is the case with the templating API recognizers.

 Available processors are: